Bun Dosa Recipe – A Soft and Spongy Delight

 3

-bun dosa recipe | soft spongy thick dosa | how to make soft bun dosa with detailed photo and video recipe. one of the popular and soft thick dosa recipes from the tamil and malayalam cuisine. it carries the same texture as bread bun and hence it is known as a bun dose or soft and spongy dosa. unlike the traditional dosa, the batter is made only with rice and no lentil is added with a topping of coconut and spice tempering.
+Bun Dosa Recipe | Soft Spongy Thick Dosa | How to Make Soft Bun Dosa with detailed photo and video recipe.
+One of the popular and soft thick dosa recipes from the Tamil and Malayalam cuisine.
+It has the same texture as a bread bun, and hence it is known as a bun dose, or a soft and spongy dosa.
+Unlike the traditional dosa, the batter is made only with rice, with no lentils added.

 soft spongy thick dosa

-bun dosa recipe | soft spongy thick dosa | how to make soft bun dosa with step-by-step photo and video recipe. dosa and idli are one of the most breakfast recipes from south indian cuisine. perhaps it is one of the musts for many south indians if not for the larger indian audience. evidently it has to lead to many types of variants and one such popular variant is the bun dosa recipe known for its soft and spongy texture.
+Bun Dosa Recipe | Soft Spongy Thick Dosa | How to Make Soft Bun Dosa with step-by-step photo and video recipe.
+Dosa and idli are two of the most popular breakfast recipes from South Indian cuisine.
+Perhaps it is one of the musts for many south indians, if not for the larger indian audience.
+Evidently, it has to lead to many types of variants, and the bun dosa is one such spongy dosa.

 bun dosa recipe

-finally, i request you to visit my other related dosa recipes collection with this post of bun dosa recipe. it mainly includes my other related dosa recipes like cabbage dosa, masala dosa, maida dosa, heerekai dosa, dosa mix, rava dosa, upvas dosa, rava appam, instant dosa, tuppa dosa. further to these i would also like to mention my other related recipe categories like,
+Finally, I request you to visit my other related Dosa Recipes Collection with this post of bun dosa recipe.
+It mainly includes my other related dosa recipes like cabbage dosa, masala dosa, maida dosa, heerekai dosa, dosa mix, rava dosa, upvas dosa, rava appam, instant dosa, tuppa dosa.
+Further to these, I would also like to mention my other related recipe categories, like,

 Must Read: